UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. Cormier

 Is Francis Ngannou Still the Future of the Heavyweight Division?

-The last man to try and pry the title away from Stipe Miocic's hands was Francis Ngannou.
+The last man to try to pry the title away from Stipe Miocic's hands was Francis Ngannou.

-The hype backing the Cameroon native's ascent to the top of the contender list led to him being a -175 favorite, according to OddsShark.
+The hype backing the Cameroon native's ascent to the top of the contender list made him a -175 favorite, according to OddsShark.

 It didn't take long for Miocic to make those odds look silly, though.
-The champion went to work with a takedown-heavy gameplan and it soon became clear that there were holes in Ngannou's games that were ready to be taken advantage of.
+The champion went to work with a takedown-heavy game plan, and it soon became clear there were holes in Ngannou's game that were ready to be exploited.

 The result was a lopsided decision loss for The Predator.

-Now, Ngannou will look to gain back some of that momentum from the loss to Miocic.
+Now Ngannou will look to gain back some of that momentum.
 This time he feels like he can apply some things he learned about himself.

-The impressive thing about Ngannou before his fight with Miocic was just how quickly he adapted and grew from fight to fight in his career.
-The first loss on the big stage can have a psychological impact on a relatively young fighter so whether he still has the confidence to capitalize when opportunity presents itself will be the thing to watch here.
+The impressive thing about Ngannou before his fight with Miocic was just how quickly he adapted and grew from fight to fight.
+The first loss on the big stage can have a psychological impact on a relatively young fighter, so whether he still has the confidence to capitalize on opportunities will be worth watching here.

 If he does, the hype for Ngannou to get another crack at the champion will be back shortly.